New discovery could target cancer cells to starve – healing practice

 “With LYSET we have one central component discovered a metabolic pathway that allows cancer cells to adapt to different nutrients.
 This is their key ability to survive and thrive in a sparse tumor environment.”says Wilhelm Palm from the DKFZ.

 “That’s what makes the discovery so exciting”says Johannes Zuber from the IMP.
-“LYSET and the mannose-6-phosphate pathway turn out to be particularly important for cancer cells and could therefore be a molecular target to address an important metabolic bottleneck in cancer therapeutic to attack.” (ad)
+“LYSET and the mannose-6-phosphate pathway turn out to be particularly important for cancer cells and might therefore be a molecular target to address an important metabolic bottleneck in cancer therapeutic to attack.” (ad)

 Author and source information